Xbox-QuAIL/xbox-quail.github.io/research/visualbug.md

 ### Case Study

 ##### LOD Pop Detection
 In this section, we will explore some of the work that has been don to apply ML/DL to automate the detection of LOD pop bug in video game.
-One example of a LOD pop in Gears 5 has been shown previously.
+One example of a LOD pop has been shown previously.
 An LOD pop bug occurs when the player can observe a sudden appearance, disappearance, or change in resolutin of an in-game object.
 LOD pops are not only disruptive for the player, but they are also difficult to detect using ML/DL models.
 The key technical challenges include:
 <ol>
 <li>
  Pops are highly transient, disappears after several frames, and persist for a few seconds at most.